Despite being a spiritual skeptic, I’m always willing to try new ways to "up my spirited life".

-At a sound bath, everyone lies down on yoga mats, usually with blankets and cushions to get comfortable and a lavender-filled pillow to cover their eyes.
+With Sound Bathing, everyone lies down on yoga mats, usually with blankets and cushions to get comfortable and a lavender-filled pillow to cover their eyes.

 At the front of the room, the healer sits amongst a selection of crystal bowls and instruments.

 Josie’s classes always start with her burning sage to cleanse the "bad" energy in the room before starting to ‘play’ the bowls.

 She usually channels her inner Hermione Granger by drawing her wand around the inside of each one in a particular order to make a melody of sorts.

 “My alchemy crystal singing bowls are made from 99.99% high-quality quartz crystal and are infused with other crystals and minerals such as amethyst, platinum, selenite, and palladium.
 Each bowl has its own unique frequency which affects various parts of the body and energy system,” Josie explains.

 “It can be a very physical experience.
 Sometimes the body can twitch and move as it is naturally guided to shake out any old emotions.”

 The vibrations are really intense and you can feel them resonate throughout your whole body.